morpho-org/metamorpho/README.md

      If there is not enough liquidity on the market, remove the maximum available liquidity with the `reallocate` function, then put the market at the beginning of the withdraw queue (with the `updateWithdrawQueue` function).
 - 4. Once all the supply has been removed from the market, the market can be removed from the withdraw queue with the `updateWithdrawQueue` function.

-### An enabled market reverts
+### Market funds are lost

+To write off the funds in a faulty market, the curator can force remove that market.
-If an enabled market starts reverting, many of the vault functions would revert as well (because of the call to `totalAssets`).
+If an enabled market starts reverting notably, many of the vault functions would revert as well (because of the call to `totalAssets`).
 To turn the vault back to an operating state, the market must be forced removed by the owner/curator, who should follow these steps:

 - 1. Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).
 - 2. Set the cap of the market to 0 with the `submitCap` function.